|Offices and Stores||en español|

 Offices and stores can contain pesticides, cleaning products made with harmful chemicals, and drinking water that may be contaminated.
 Many offices and stores use or sell products that contain chemicals or materials that can affect human health.
 Workers can develop skin problems or allergies from handling office and store supplies and products.

 Indoor environments sometimes have higher levels of air pollutants than outside levels.
 These air pollutants can come from outdoor or indoor sources, including pest control, cleaning supplies, construction products, building materials, and new furnishings.
 Indoor air pollutants can increase the risk of allergies and respiratory illnesses, including asthma, in office and store workers.
 Indoor air pollutants can include poisonous gases, such as carbon monoxide and radon.
-Indoor air may also include second-hand tobacco smoke, which can cause cancer.
-Particulate matter may be drawn into offices and stores from outside the building, or from activities such as printing, copying, and operating equipment.
+Indoor air may also include secondhand tobacco smoke.
+Radon and secondhand smoke are listed as human carcinogens in the Fourteenth Report on Carcinogens published by the National Toxicology Program because they cause cancer.
+Particulate matter may be drawn into offices and stores from outside the building or from activities such as printing, copying, and operating equipment.
 Bacteria, viruses, molds, and pollen can cause allergies and asthma.

 Office and store workers can suffer injuries from physical hazards or task-related activities.